Other Skills & Professions

 In our research, we’ve come to realise that Construction Management positions are usually hired from overseas simply because there are not enough qualified Caymanians to fill these posts.
 Qualified MEP workers should contact local MEP companies directly to see if there are any vacancies.

-The construction industry has experienced a recovery, due to the increase in high-end residential and commercial construction projects in 2016.
+The construction industry has experienced a recovery, due to the increase in high-end residential and commercial construction projects since 2016.

 All electrical and plumbing workers need a local license to work legally in the Cayman Islands.
 Plumbers are licensed by the Plumber’s Examination and should contact the Water Authority about specifics of the process.